 Cheatham-White Merit Scholarship

-The Cheatham-White Scholarship will be established for the Fall 2018 as a merit scholarship program at North Carolina Agricultural and Technical State University and North Carolina Central University to provide an outstanding educational experience for students who are exceptional scholars, versatile and well-rounded individuals.
-Cheatham-White Scholars will represent students with a broad range of interests, proficient in areas of both the arts and sciences, demonstrate leadership potential and a strong commitment to service.
+The Cheatham-White Scholarship was established in 2018 as a merit scholarship program at North Carolina Agricultural and Technical State University and North Carolina Central University.
+The scholarship provides students who are exceptional scholars, versatile thinkers, and well-rounded individuals access to an outstanding educational experience.
+Cheatham-White Scholars will represent students with a broad range of interests, who are proficient in areas of both the arts and sciences, and who demonstrate leadership potential and a strong commitment to service.

 Each recipient is awarded a fully funded four-year scholarship that covers the cost of all of the following: full tuition, student fees, housing, meals, textbooks, a laptop, supplies, travel, and personal expenses.
-Each scholarship also provides four summers of fully funded enrichment and networking opportunities that may include international travel and study.
+Each scholarship also provides four summers of fully funded enrichment and networking opportunities, which may include international travel and study.

-To be eligible for nomination as a potential Cheatham-White Scholarship candidate, a candidate must:
+To be eligible for nomination as a potential Cheatham-White Scholarship candidate, a student must: